 In particular, this Shabbos corresponds to the time when our ancestors separated their sheep for the Korban Pesach and began to prepare for their imminent redemption.
 As the physical world parallels the spiritual, and our world begins to rejuvenate and herald the coming of spring, Shabbos HaGadol represents a unique opportunity to begin our own personal spiritual rebirth.

 וזאת תורת זבח השלמים אשר יקריב לד' אם על תודה יקריבנו (7:11-12)

-In connection to our verses, which discuss the laws of the Korban Todah, the Medrash (Vayikra Rabba 9:2) quotes the verse (Tehillim 50:23) זבח תודה יכבדנני – one who brings a thanksgiving-offering honors me.
-However, the Medrash notes that the word “יכבדנני” – “honors me” – is peculiarly spelled with a double “נ,” in lieu of the usual one, and cryptically explains that it is coming to teach that a person who brings a Korban Todah doubly honors me, כבוד אחר כבוד.
-What is the additional respect shown by this person who was saved from potential danger and is now bringing a sacrifice to express his gratitude?
+In connection to our verses, which discuss the laws of the Korban Todah, the Medrash quotes a verse in Tehillim (50:23) זבח תודה יכבדנני – one who brings a Thanksgiving-Offering honors Me.
+However, the Medrash notes that the word “יכבדנני” – “honors Me” – is peculiarly spelled with a double “נ,” in lieu of the usual one.
+The Medrash cryptically explains that this anomaly is coming to teach that a person who brings a Korban Todah doubly honors Hashem, כבוד אחר כבוד.
+What is the additional respect shown by this person who was saved from danger and is now bringing a sacrifice to express his gratitude?

 על חלת לחם חמץ יקריב קרבנו על זבח תודת שלמיו ... ובשר זבח